Mindaugas-Jacionis/camel-de-camel/README.md

 ## Alternative Usage

-Altrnatively you can use `ES` module, which can be found under `/lib/esm` directory.
+Alternatively, you can use `ES` module, which can be found under `/lib/esm` directory.
 Or you can use `umd` package by adding bellow `script` tag to your `html`, and then using global `CamelDeCamel` object to access `.camelize` and `.decamelize` methods.

 ```html